Naman-Pal/SIHMON/ceng355report.md

 - **User Interface (UI) Optimization**: The UI design process for the mobile application was iterative, focusing on achieving an optimal balance between intuitive usability for non-technical end-users and the provision of comprehensive functionality.

 The team's approach to these challenges was characterized by proactive engagement and the application of interdisciplinary expertise, augmented by constructive user feedback.
 The resolution of these issues was pivotal to the maturation of SIHMON into a solution that effectively serves the needs of its user base.
-The experience gained has substantially fortified the team's proficiency and will be of significant value in subsequent endeavors.
+The experience gained has substantially fortified the team's proficiency and will be of significant value in subsequent endeavours.

 ### 4.7 Solutions